Maitrī

-Maitrī (Sanskrit; Pali: mettā) means benevolence, loving-kindness, friendliness, amity, good will, and active interest in others.
-It is the first of the four sublime states (Brahmaviharas) and one of the ten pāramīs of the Theravāda school of Buddhism.
+Maitrī (Pali: mettā) is a Sanskrit term that refers to benevolence, loving-kindness, friendliness, amity, good will, and active interest in others.
+The term appears in various ancient and medieval Indian texts, such as the Upanishads, Jain Sutras and Buddhist Suttas.
+Within Buddhism, it is notably the first of the four sublime states (Brahmaviharas), one of the ten pāramīs of Theravāda Buddhism, and expounded upon in the Metta Sutta.

 The cultivation of benevolence (mettā bhāvanā) is a popular form of Buddhist meditation.
 It is a part of the four immeasurables in Brahmavihara (divine abidings) meditation.
 Metta as "compassion meditation" is often practiced in Asia by broadcast chanting, wherein monks chant for the laity.

-The compassion and universal loving-kindness concept of metta is discussed in the Metta Sutta of Buddhism, and is also found in the ancient and medieval texts of Hinduism and Jainism as metta or maitri.

-Small sample studies on the potential of suggest potential benefits.
+The meditative cultivation of mettā has been studied by scientists.
+Small sample studies suggest that loving-kindness meditation may result in enhanced positive emotions during daily life in individuals who continue the practice.
 However, peer reviews question the quality and sample size of these studies.

 Etymology and meaning

-Mettā is a Pali word, from maitrī which was itself derived from mitra which, states Monier-Williams, means "friend".
-The term is found in this sense in the Vedic literature, such as the Shatapatha Brahmana and various early Upanishads, and Vedanga literature such as Pāṇini's Aṣṭādhyāyī 5.4.36.
+The Sanskrit term maitrī is derived from the term mitra which means "friend".
+The Pali term mettā is derived from the Sanskrit term.
+The Sanskrit term is found in this sense in the Vedic literature, such as the Shatapatha Brahmana and various early Upanishads, and Vedanga literature such as Pāṇini's Aṣṭādhyāyī 5.4.36.
 The term appears in Buddhist texts as an important concept and practice.

 Buswell and Lopez, as well as Harvey, translate mettā as "loving-kindness".
 In Buddhist belief, this is a Brahmavihara (divine abode) or an immeasurable that leads to a meditative state by being a counter to ill-will.
 It removes clinging to negative states of mind, by cultivating kindness unto all beings.